cbcrg/nf-phdcourse19/README.md

-# Nextflow training for Summer School in Bioinformatics 2019
+# Nextflow training for CRG PhD course 2019

 ## Nextflow in a nutshell